 Christmas Markets are by far one of my favorite places to try new festive foods and discover the culinary style of a new country; they are the perfect place to find traditional specialties, tasty dishes, and comforting foods.
-A mug of Gluhwein and a gingerbread cookie are not just a way to keep the cold weather away, but also a cultural experience, because behind the most of the festive traditional foods there’s a story to be told and a history to be discovered, offering fascinating insights into past.
+A mug of Gluhwein and a gingerbread cookie are not just a way to keep the cold weather away but also a cultural experience because behind most of the festive traditional foods, there’s a story to be told and a history to be discovered, offering fascinating insights into past.

 Here’s the list I’ve compiled with some of the best traditional foods & drinks to try at a German Christmas Market.

 Glühwein (Mulled wine), Kinderpunsch, Eierpunsch, and Lumumba

 When visiting a Christmas Market, a mug with Glühwein is the best remedy for the chilly weather.
 It is the most popular drink during Christmas in all of Germany’s Christmas Markets.
 Red wine (and sometimes, white wine) is heated and spiced with condiments like cinnamon, cloves, anise, and vanilla.
 Glühwein “mit Schuss,” one of its variations, is the classical mulled wine with a shot of rum or liquor.
 Every Christmas Market has a specifically decorated mug, different from year to year.
 When you buy a Glühwein, you can return the mug and get your deposit back (1 – 3 euros) or keep it as a souvenir.

 READ MORE: 10 Festive Christmas Trees I love this year